 After having one hundred cassettes professionally pressed, Steph headed to CopieXpress on Lacordaire Boulevard in Saint-Leonard, where he had frequently photocopied Boize material.
 There, he had a hundred tape covers and a few stickers printed on glossy paper.
 In September, the demo was assembled and ready to go.
 Kathy Knox then shot the band’s first photo shoot, taking pictures in the alleyway behind H.Q.
-Studio and also outside Le 5116 Bar on Parc Avenue, a pub right next door to the studio.
+Studio and also outside Le 5116 Bar on Park Avenue, a pub right next door to the studio.

 Before any shows could be booked to promote the release, Joe announced his departure from the band.
 After debating the matter for a few months, he finally decided to leave the band due to girlfriend complications.
 He wanted to end a relationship with a girl who was best friends with Bob’s girlfriend, and felt that being in the band would cause issues for Bob.
 Joe was a friend of the band before joining and he remained one after leaving.
 Joe went on to play with Child, I.C.
 Red, The Big Sleep and The Staff.

 At about the same time, Gralf told the band that he was not renewing the lease of his studio’s space at the end of the month and that he would be moving his recording equipment out to another location.
 Steph offered to take over H.Q Studio’s lease and rented out the remaining gear from Gralf until he could afford his own equipment.